maximikos/RectangularChoice/README.md

 - in ``src``, Julia code files that are called from within the Jupyter notebooks.
 Specifically:
     - ``SUT_structure.jl`` organises the SUT data imported into the Jupyter notebooks.
     - ``Constructs.jl`` uses these SUT structures and converts them through reallocation of secondary products into structures based on single production.
-    - ``RCOT_data.jl`` is the data structure to be used for RCOT modelling; it is based on the above structures and can be modified.
+    - ``Model_data.jl`` is the data structure to be used for RCOT and inversion-based modelling; it is based on the above structures and can be modified.
+    - ``Leontief.jl`` runs Leontief-style impact and imputation analyses.
     - ``RCOT_model.jl`` a wrapper for the RCOT models that solves them.
     - ``Auxiliary.jl`` contains helper functions.
     - ``RectangularChoice.jl``, a legacy file from when creating the project.